MidPoint Authorization Configuration

 However it can be freely modified and replaced with a better least-privilege administrative model.

-Object of the authorization can be selected in a variety of ways:
+Object of the authorization can be selected in a variety of ways.
+They are summarized in the following table.

-Authorization applies only to objects that match specified query.
+Authorization applies only to objects that match specified filter.
+(Optionally, with expressions.)

 Authorization applies only to objects that have specified archetype.